filippo-bosi/personal-page/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi I am Filippo!
-As a Manufacturing Technology Graduate at Novo Nordisk, I plan to leverage my skills in software, architecture, simulation, and robot assembly to design, develop, test, and deploy robotic systems tailored for the pharmaceutical industry.
+As a Robotics and Automation Engineer Graduate, I plan to leverage my skills in software, architecture, simulation, and robot assembly to design, develop, test, and deploy robotic systems.
 Thriving in dynamic work environments, I am enthusiastic to collaborate closely with industry experts to pioneer innovative robots that push production efficiency to new heights.
 {style="text-align: justify;"}